ARTIST-Association/PAINT/README.md

 ├── data-preparation-scripts # Scripts used to generate STAC files and structure data ├── html # Code for the paint-database.org website
-├── markers # Saved markers for the WRI1030197 power plant in Jülich ├── paint # Python package/
+├── markers # Saved markers for the WRI1030197 power plant in Jülich ├── paint # Python package
 │   ├── data
 │   ├── preprocessing
 │   └── util
 ├── plots # Scripts to generate plots
-└── tests # Tests for the python package/
+└── tests # Tests for the python package
     ├── data
     ├── preprocessing
     └── util